Yiteng369/literate-barnacle/README.md

 # PCA for CO2 emissions in India

-This is the data set and code resource for the paper
+This is the open-source data set and code resource for the paper

 Data sources: Please download the owid-co2-data.csv directly in my repository to get the whole dataset or visit https://ourworldindata.org/co2-and-greenhouse-gas-emissions for the original data.